Alexander-Barth/NCDatasets.jl/docs/src/issues.md

 ## NetCDF: Not a valid data type or `_FillValue` type mismatch

-Trying to define the `_FillValue`, procudes the following error:
+Trying to define the `_FillValue`, produces the following error:

 ```
 ERROR: LoadError: NCDatasets.NetCDFError(-45, "NetCDF: Not a valid data type or _FillValue type mismatch")